tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 **THERE IS NO POINT IN MAKING THINGS COMPLEX IN THE PURSUIT OF SOUNDING IMPRESSIVE.**

 With all that out of the way, let's get to business.
-So sit back, relax, put your thinking cap on and let's begin!
+So sit back, put your thinking cap on and let's begin!

 ## An Introduction: Okay so, 'Corona' refers to an aura, but what's the 'virus' all about?